AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/consent/overview.md

 ![](../../images/governance-privacy-security/consent/overview/consent-dialog.png)

 This dialog should allow the customer to opt in or out of specific marketing and personalization use cases for their data.
-These consents and preferences should conform to the Adobe consent standard, as represented by the [Consents & Preferences XDM data type](../../../xdm/data-types/consents.md).
+These consents and preferences should conform to the data model that you define for the [!DNL Profile]-enabled dataset in the next step.

 ## Add Adobe-standard consent fields to a [!DNL Profile]-enabled dataset {#dataset}